Crinkle Cut Digital Home Platforms Insights CCD Jr Get in touch

 November 2025

-CRM automation stacks do not collapse, they calcify.
-Workflows accumulate the way meeting invites do, each one added for a reason, none of them ever removed.
+CRM automation stacks calcify through accumulation.
+Workflows arrive the way meeting invites do, each one added for a reason, and none of them ever get removed.

 November 2025